Common Causes of Delays in Hotel Interior Projects

 2. Delayed FF&E and OS&E Approvals

 Furniture, Fixtures & Equipment (FF&E) and Operating Supplies & Equipment (OS&E) require multiple approval stages, including samples and mock-ups.
+Delays often occur when:

-Decision-making is slow
+Decision-making is slow.

-Stakeholders are not aligned
+Stakeholders are not aligned.

-Samples require multiple revisions
+Samples require multiple revisions.

 How to avoid it: Streamline approval processes and define clear decision timelines from the start.